 A long period of low unemployment has left many Australians unprepared for a period of reduced income.

-As social distancing, work from home and potentially lockdowns affect Australia it’s likely that many people will not be able to work as usual or will receive a lower income.
+As social distancing, work from home and lockdowns affect Australia; it’s likely that many people will not be able to work as usual or will receive a lower income.

 In some cases, there may be redundancies followed by an extended period of being unable to find work.

-The coronavirus is likely to have wide reaching and long lasting effects, it’s better to prepare now rather than get caught out.
+The coronavirus is likely to have wide-reaching and long-lasting effects, so it’s better to prepare now rather than get caught out.

 Which income types are likely to be affected?

 If you’re a salaried employee receiving a standard wage then unless there’s a significant problem, it’s unlikely that your base income will be affected.